The heart consists of four chambers: the two atria and the two ventricles.

 The interatrial septum is a solid muscular wall that separates the right and left atria.

 The septal wall in the right atrium is marked by a small oval-shaped depression called the fossa ovalis.
-This is the remnant of the foramen ovale in the foetal heart, which allows right to left shunting of blood to bypass the lungs.
+This is the remnant of the foramen ovale in the fetal heart, which allows right to left shunting of blood to bypass the lungs.
 It closes once the newborn takes its first breath.

 Clinical Relevance: Atrial Septal Defect